thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

             - ie a variable sits lexically/physically inside a function scope
         - execution context
             - a wrapper to help manage the code that is running
             - there are lots of lexical environments. which one is currently running is managed via execution contexts.
-It can and usually does contain things beyond what youve written in your code
+It can and usually does contain things beyond what you've written in your code
     - these are fundamental concepts to understanding JS under the hood
     - 7, name value pairs
         - names may be defined more than once, but only can have 1 value in any given context